 The statement of activities and changes in net assets reports all changes in net assets, including changes in net assets from operating and non-operating activities.
 Operating activities consist of those items attributable to the Foundation's ongoing purpose and the return earned on investments.
-Non-operating activities are limited to activities considered to be of a more unusual or nonrecurring nature and there were no nonoperating expenses for both 2020 and 2019.
+Non-operating activities are limited to resources that generate returns from investment and other activities considered to be of a more unusual or nonrecurring nature and there were no nonoperating expenses for both 2021 and 2020.